|Group:||Non Sporting (Group 7)|

 |Contact:||Susan De Pasquale|

-Average lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-Bulldogs live from between 9 to 10 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 9 to 12 years.

 The Bulldog has a unique character all its own.
 Naturally stubborn in nature with the capacity to be very intelligent and wanting to please.
 Very social, making for an ideal companion that adapts well to living in the house.
 The Bulldog is renowned for his loyalty, companionship with family and elderly, returning their loyalty and affection tenfold.
 The Bulldog has a strong protective nature and instinct to guard and defend against threats towards members of family and home, although some are quite happy to welcome all.
 Extreme loyalty and devotion to family makes the Bulldog an excellent family pet.

 Some would describe the Bulldog as ugly, whereas others see him as the most beautiful of dogs.
 He is intelligent but stubborn, placid, with a distinguished look.
 Outgoing, very social, trustworthy, with a willingness to please.
 A natural bob tail breed.
 The Bulldog comes in a variety of colours, including fawns, reds and brindles with their varieties, and pieds (a combination of white with any of the forementioned colours).
 The Bulldog should not be black, black and tan, liver or blue.

 The coat is fine in texture and short, sheds year-round and therefore will need to be brushed regularly or groomed using a rubber grooming glove.
 The Bulldog is low maintenance compared to most breeds, with bathing required only when necessary, but the tail pocket (screw tail only), nose folds and ears must be kept free of dirt and moisture.
 Nails need to be trimmed regularly.